dave/courtney/README.md

 CI system with a fully tested package and the `-e` flag is extremely useful.
 It ensures any pull request has tests that cover all new code.
 For example, [here is a PR](https://github.com/dave/courtney/pull/5) for this project that lacks tests.
-As you can see the Travis build failed with a descriptive error.
+As you can see the CI build failed with a descriptive error.

 If you specify the `-f` flag _in addition to_ `-e`, the output of enforce will show the file paths to files with lines that lack testing (rather than their